Muhliscm/deployed-/telecome_churn_prediction/README.md

 This project focuses on predicting  customers are likely to leave a service or cancel a subscription

 * In eda we found that Independent people have more chance to churn.
-Especially single women.

-* We Chose Logistic Regression as the best model for further improvements based on recall.
-Because our dataset was unbalanced.
+Especially single women and customers who don't get enough support also have a high chance to churn

 * Among all these models Random forest gives us a accuracy score of 91%